-(i) Reviewed IME training materials provided or approved by the director found at www.oregonwcdoc.info; or
+(D) (i) ReviewedComplete the director's Training Guide to Performing Independent Medical Exams including the corresponding quiz training materials provided or approved by the director both of which are availablefound\at www.oregonwcdoc.info; or

-(ii) Completed a director-approved training course regarding IMEs.
+(E) (ii) Completed a director-approved training course regarding IMEs provided by an outside vendor.

 The training curriculum must include all topics listed in Appendix B.

-(B) By submitting the application to the director, the medical service provider agrees to abide by:
+(B)(c) By submitting the application to the directordivision, the medical service provider agrees to abide by:

-(i) The standards of professional conduct for performing IMEs adopted by the provider's regulatory board or standards published in Appendix C if the provider's regulatory board does not have standards; and
+(i)(A) The standards of professional conduct for performing IMEs adopted by the provider's regulatory licensing board or the IME standards of professional conduct published in Appendix CB if the provider's regulatory licensing board does not have standards of professional conduct for performing IMEs; and

-(ii) All relevant workers' compensation laws and rules.
+(ii)(B) All relevant workers' compensation laws and rules.

-(C) A provider may be sanctioned or removed from the director's list of authorized IME providers after the director finds that the provider:
+(C)(d) A provider may be sanctioned or removed from the director's list of authorized IME providers after the director finds that the provider:

-(i) Violated the standards of either the professional conduct for performing IMEs adopted by the provider's regulatory board or the independent medical examination standards published in Appendix C;
+(i)(A) Violated the standards of either the professional conduct for performing IMEs adopted by the provider's regulatory licensing board or the IME independent medical examination standards published in Appendix CB if the provider's regulatory licensing board does not have IME standards;

-(ii) Has a current restriction on his or her license or is under a current disciplinary action from their professional regulatory board;
+(ii)(B) Has a current restriction on his or her license or is under a current disciplinary action from their professional regulatory licensing board; or

-(iii) Has entered into a voluntary agreement with his or her regulatory board that the director determines is detrimental to performing IMEs;
+(iii)(C) Has entered into a voluntary agreement with his or her regulatory licensing board that the director determines is detrimental to performing IMEs $\frac{1}{2}$

-(iv) Violated workers' compensation laws or rules; or

-(v) Has failed to complete training required by the director.
+(iv) Violated workers' compensation laws or rules; or(v) Has failed to complete training required by the director.

-(D) A provider may appeal the director's decision to exclude or remove the provider from the director's list within 60 days under ORS 656.704(2) and OAR 436-001-0019.
+(D)(e) A provider may appeal the director's decision to exclude or remove the provider from the director's list within 60 days of the mailing date of the order under ORS 656.704(2) and OAR 436-001-0019.

-(b) If a provider is not on the director's list of authorized IME providers at the time of the IME, the insurer may not use the IME report and the report may not be used in any subsequent proceedings.
+(b)If a provider is not on the director's list of authorized IME providers at the time of the IME, the insurer may not use the IME report and the report may not be used in any subsequent proceedings.(3) IME Complaint Process.